 A $10 parking fee is charged on Fridays, Saturdays, Sundays, and holidays between Memorial Day and Labor Day weekends.

 When day-use parking is full, additional visitors will be turned away until parking spaces become available.

 Mari likes this one!
 Swimming, fishing, boat rentals, trails for hiking and biking.
 This is a state park, so you will need a Discover Pass.

 Rivers and Streams

 In the forest behind the climbing wall at Sprinker Rec Center; there is just enough water for wading and splashing.
 This is another spot readers have mixed feelings about in terms of safety/cleanliness.

-Shade, a stream….it’s a secret treasure worth finding!
+Shade, a stream: it’s a secret treasure worth finding!
 Note that only ONE of the water sources here gets low enough to be safe, and use caution around all rivers and streams, especially in the spring when they run very cold and fast due to snow melt.